Pension income: impact on state benefits

 On our page Pension withdrawals: thinking ahead we discuss some of the ways that drawing a pension can affect your overall tax position.
 On this page we look at how pension income can affect state benefits you might be entitled to – or might cause charges to arise.
 These can apply regardless of how you choose to draw your pension – so for example if you are drawing pension income as an annuity or making flexible withdrawals.

-In some cases, a commencement tax-free lump sum could also have an effect on your entitlement, for those benefits where ‘capital wealth’ is taken into account when calculating your award.
+In some cases, a pension commencement tax-free lump sum could also have an effect on your entitlement, for those benefits where ‘capital wealth’ is taken into account when calculating your award.
 We discuss this below under the heading: Other state benefits.

-Other state benefits (including universal credit)
+State benefits (including universal credit)

 You should carefully check the impact of your pension decisions on means-tested state benefits, such as universal credit and pension credit.